-We conducted four sessions of the computer-based laboratory experiments13 at the Center for Advanced Research for Finance (CARF), University of Tokyo in October 2006.
+We conducted four sessions of computer-based laboratory experiments13 at the Center for Advanced Research for Finance, University of Tokyo in October 2006.
 We recruited 108 subjects in total from the subject pool consisting of undergraduate and graduate students in various fields.
-Our subjects were motivated with monetary incentives; the earned points in the experiments were converted into Japanese Yen with a fixed rate (0.6 JPY per point).
-Additionally our subjects are paid a fixed participation fee, which is 1,500 JPY.
+Our subjects were given monetary incentives; the points earned in the experiments were converted into Japanese Yen at a fixed rate (0.6 JPY per point).
+In addition, our subjects were each paid a fixed participation fee of 1,500 JPY.